Generative multi-scale modeling via spatial autoregressive transport maps: Competitors: Implementation details

-where $\beta_{0,r}$ is a scaling factor which measures correlation between the $r$-th and $r-1$-th fidelities, and $\hat{y}_{r-1}(\bs_{r})$ is the posterior mean of the GP at the $r-1$-th fidelity evaluated at the locations of the $r$-th fidelity.
+where $\beta_{0,r}$ is a scaling factor which measures correlation between the $r$-th and $r-1$-th resolutions, and $\hat{y}_{r-1}(\bs_{r})$ is the posterior mean of the GP at the $r-1$-th scale evaluated at the locations of the $r$-th scale.
 They use a spline correlation function \citep{lophaven2002dace} for their kernels $K_1, \dots, K_R$, but in our implementation we choose a more common Matérn kernel, due to the spatial nature of our data.
 We chose a smoothness of $\nu = 0.5$, which we found resulted in better log-scores.
-Also, they find their hyperparameter estimates using genetic algorithms, but we tune them using SGD with auto-differentiation.
+Also, they find their parameter estimates using genetic algorithms, but we fit them via SGD with auto-differentiation.

-One key assumption of the paper is that they only observe one spatial field per fidelity.
-In our settings, we observe $n$ spatial fields per fidelity, so we get $\beta_{0,r,1}, \dots, \beta_{0,r,N_r}$ estimates of the correlations between spatial fields at different fidelities for each fidelity.
-In order to accommodate for these differing prior means, we normalize each field at fidelity $r$, $\by_{r}^{(i)}$, using the corresponding $\beta_{0,r,i} \hat{y}_{r-1}(\bs_r)$ as the average of the field, and we put a prior mean at zero at each fidelity.
+One key assumption of the paper is that they only observe one spatial field per resolution.
+In our settings, we observe $n$ spatial fields per resolution, so we get $\beta_{0,r,1}, \dots, \beta_{0,r,N_r}$ estimates of the correlations between spatial fields at different scales for each resolution.
+In order to accommodate for these differing prior means, we normalize each field at resolution $r$, $\by_{r}^{(i)}$, using the corresponding $\beta_{0,r,i} \hat{y}_{r-1}(\bs_r)$ as the average of the field, and we put a prior mean at zero at each scale.

-For the climate-model application in Section~\ref{sec:climate}, where the number of locations in higher fidelities is large, we fit the lower-fidelity (GCM data) using an exact Matérn kernel, but for the RCM outputs we use a variational strategy to approximate the posterior with interpolation kernels \citep{wilson2015kernel} and inducing points \citep{hensman2013gaussian}.
+For the climate-model application in Section~\ref{sec:climate}, where the number of locations in higher resolution is large, we fit the lower-resolution (GCM data) using an exact Matérn kernel, but for the RCM outputs we use a variational strategy to approximate the posterior with interpolation kernels \citep{wilson2015kernel} and inducing points \citep{hensman2013gaussian}.

 \paragraph{Non-linear auto-regressive GP (NARGP)} \cite{perdikaris2017} retain the standard GP prior on the coarsest level,